How to Grow and Care for Hardy Hibiscus in Your Garden

 Since hardy hibiscus is cold tolerant, they don’t require any specialized winter care.
 Although the above-ground portions of the plant will die back each winter, new growth will emerge in the spring.

-If you are expecting an especially cold period, you can mulch around the plant with straw or wood chips to protect the plant’s roots.
+If an especially cold period is expected, you can protect the plant’s roots by mulching around the plant with straw or wood chips.

 Common Pests and Diseases